abyu/exsimbk/README.md

    3. This allows us to the keep the responsibility of Account to a minimum and change/add new ways of deposit/withdrawal without changing the Account.

+Notes:
+1. Avoiding overflows, safe math,  use a Money class.